 |Blackpool Brush 621||July 1937||Advert for Hot Ice Show||Stored - Kirkham Prison||Photo|

 |Blackpool Centenary 641||April 1984||All over Orange - with Blackpool FC slogans||Stored - Kirkham Prison||Photo|

 |Blackpool Twin Motor Car 673||June 1961||Metro Coastlines Turquoise & Yellow||Stored - Kirkham Prison||Photo|

 |Blackpool Twin Trailer Car 683||September 1960||Metro Coastlines Turquoise & Yellow||Stored - Fleetwood||Photo|

 |Blackpool Railcoach 678||September 1961||All Over Black||Stored - Fleetwood|

 |Blackpool Balloon 710||October 1934||Metro Coastlines Magenta & Yellow||Stored - Fleetwood||Photo|

 |Blackpool Balloon 726||February 1935||Advert for HM Coastguard||Stored - Fleetwood||Photo|

-Some of these trams are due to be displayed at the proposed museum at Copse Road in Fleetwood for which a Lottery grant is to be applied for soon.
-They are all currently stored with no public access across three different sites with the majority split between a yard in Fleetwood and Kirkham Prison.
+Some of these trams are due to be displayed at the proposed Fleetwood Tram Museum near to the Fleetwood Ferry terminus of which plans are currently being progressed.
+With the exception of Brush 290 they are all currently stored with no public access at either a yard in Fleetwood (visible from the tramway) and Kirkham Prison.

 Twin Car 673+683 remain in private ownership and are on loan to the Friends of Fleetwood Trams.
 The two halves are currently stored in different locations.